oam-dev/rudr/README.md

 ## Installing Using Helm

 > Note: In its current version, Scylla will only listen for events in one namespace.
 This will change in the near future.

+> Tips: As there are some breaking changes(such as Configuration => OperationalConfiguration, Component => ComponentSchematic), if you reinstall scylla, make sure your old CRDs are deleted.

 A relatively recent version of Scylla can be installed using [Helm 3-beta.1](helm.sh).